gerpy/rpm-install/README.md

 - Are robust *with respect to* non-integer scalings
 - Are available in both **SLANG** and **GLSL** to unify systems on my RPM (especially for N64)
 - Have a clean look without vignetting or curvature
-- Are not too complicated
+- Are not too complicated to configure (`guest` is far beyond my understanding)

 I love the rendering of `crt-gdv-mini-ultra-trinitron` for the way it adds depth to pixels, but it performs poorly when not integer-scaled (tested on 5 different horizontal and vertical scalings with systems such as NeoGeo and CPS1).